jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgds_autoupdate.md

 Select **Enable auto-update facility** and the Spotlight Diagnostic Server will receive minor updates automatically.

-If **Enable auto-update facility** is Not Selected then an update to the Spotlight Diagnostic Server will require installation of a new version of Spotlight Enterprise.
+If **Enable auto-update facility** is Not Selected then an update to the Spotlight Diagnostic Server will require installation of a new version of Spotlight on SQL Server Enterprise.

 {% include links.html %}